-Join the NEXT GEN Board for a Stand Against Racism Happy Hour, where you can meet, mingle and network with like-minded individuals who support the YWCA’s mission of empowering women and eliminating racism.
-Also join the hundreds of thousands of people across the country in taking the Stand Against Racism pledge, and learn about other Stand Against Racism events planned for April.
-The first ten attendees will receive a free drink.
-Hope to see you there!
+The NEXT GEN Board took a Stand Against Racism with a Happy Hour, where community members were invited to meet, mingle and network with like-minded individuals who support the YWCA’s mission of empowering women and eliminating racism.
+They were also asked to join the hundreds of thousands of people across the country in taking the Stand Against Racism pledge, and learn about other Stand Against Racism events planned for April.

 When: April 27, 2018, 4:00 PM

-A jury will choose the winners of the Poster Making Competition at the Art Show.
-Artists must be present in person to win.
-The first prize is $150, and two runners ups will receive $75 each.
+A jury chose the winners of the Poster Making Competition at the Art Show.

-Selected works from the competition will be exhibited at the YWCA Princeton from June – August 2018, and everyone is welcome to view them.
+Works from the competition will be exhibited at the YWCA Princeton from June – August 2018, and everyone is welcome to view them.

 Open Mic and Youth Rally